×

 "We want to invigorate neuroscience education as well as broaden connections between neuroscience and a variety of non-STEM fields," says Rochlin, who serves as the director of the program.
 "Fundamental to both endeavors is coupling the science to its societal impacts and ethical ramifications.
 By introducing these linkages early in the educational ecosystem, neuroscience will become more inviting, more inclusive and more integrated with society to create lasting changes."

 ETHOS stands for “Ethics-based teaching helps optimize STEM.”
-It couples the introduction of neuroscience concepts to discussion of the ethical and societal ramifications of those concepts.
-ETHOS is a student-focused, interdisciplinary "train the trainers" initiative that aims to increase STEM awareness in middle and high school students.
+It couples the introduction of neuroscience concepts with discussions of their ethical and societal ramifications.
+ETHOS is a student-focused, interdisciplinary "train the trainers" initiative aiming to increase STEM awareness in secondary students.
 The approach includes three components:

-- After-school workshops for juniors at Senn High School: Loyola University Chicago has a longstanding relationship with Senn High School.
-Many of the Senn students participating in Loyola’s Program for Neuroscience and Society identify as parts of groups who are underrepresented in STEM fields.
+1. After-school workshops for juniors at Senn High School: Loyola University Chicago has a longstanding relationship with Senn High School.
+Many of the Senn students participating in Loyola’s Program for Neuroscience and Society identify with communities that have been historically underrepresented in STEM fields.
 The workshops take place once per week for 10 weeks.

-- Summer Research and Professional Development Experience (Summer ETHOS): The Senn students who complete the series of after-school workshops are then eligible to join the Loyola Program for Neuroscience and Society’s 8-week’ Summer ETHOS program.
-This consists of working in a research lab alongside faculty and Loyola undergraduates Monday through Thursday.
+2. Summer research and professional development experience (Summer ETHOS): The Senn students who complete the series of after-school workshops are then eligible to join the Loyola Program for Neuroscience and Society’s 8-week Summer ETHOS program.
+This program consists of working in a research lab alongside faculty and Loyola undergraduates from Monday through Thursday.
 On Fridays, the students participate in professional development workshops.

-- A one-day near-peer mentoring event for middle school students: In the fall, the students who participated in the Summer ETHOS program will lead middle schoolers in activities that introduce neuroscience concepts and their ethical ramifications, similar to the after-school workshops described above.
+3. A near-peer mentoring event for middle school students: In the fall, the students who participated in the Summer ETHOS program will lead middle schoolers in a day of activities that introduce neuroscience concepts and their ethical ramifications similar to the after-school workshops described above.

-Interdisciplinary neuroscience competitions: To foster interdisciplinary thinking, we are sponsoring five neuroscience-related competitions: Neuro-Art, Neuroethics, Neuro-Journalism, Neuro-Business, and a microgrant competition.
+Along with the ETHOS program, to foster interdisciplinary thinking, we are sponsoring five neuroscience-related competitions: Neuro-Art, Neuroethics, Neuro-Journalism, Neuro-Business, and a micro grant competition.
 The first four competitions involve examining how neuroscience intersects with other disciplines.
-The microgrant competition will support community organizations that are interested in elevating neuroscience awareness in their communities, or connecting with neuroscientists to identify neuroscience-related problems in their communities that could benefit from additional research effort.
+The micro grant competition will support organizations that are interested in elevating neuroscience awareness in their communities.
+It will also help those looking to connect with neuroscientists to identify neuroscience-related problems in their communities that could benefit from additional research.

 These competitions, which come with prizes, will promote an appreciation of the myriad intersections between neuroscience and society.